Search this Site

 What a vision!
 What a mission!
 But these visionaries have not let that deter them!
 What an incredible achievement these corridors will be for our natural heritage, for endangered species both fauna and flora and what an example to the rest of the world if South Africa with all its many historical problems and current limitations is able to overcome all such disadvantages to uphold a fundamental conservation blueprint essential for the future well-being of our planet and all its inhabitants.

-The Eden to Addo Initiative becomes even more relevant in the light of the WESSA media release on 9 Feb 2012 about the recent Global Environmental Public Health and Ecosystem Vitality Assessment.
-(See Report: www.epi.yale.edu) The report assembled by Yale and Columbia Universities in collaboration with the World Economic Forum and the Joint Centre of the European Commission has painted a very disturbing picture of the effectiveness of environmental management in South Africa.
+The Eden to Addo Initiative becomes even more relevant in view of the recent Global Environmental Public Health and Ecosystem Vitality Assessment.
+The 2018 report assembled by Yale and Columbia Universities in collaboration with the World Economic Forum and generous support from the McCall MacBain Foundation and Mark T. De Angelis has painted a very disturbing picture of the effectiveness of environmental management in South Africa.

-Out of 132 countries assessed according to 22 prescribed criteria, South Africa rated as number 128.
+In 2018 out of 180 countries assessed according to 24 performance indicators, South Africa rated as number 142.
+The final outcome is measured by 3 Environmental Performance Indices.
+South Africa's results are, Environmental Performance Index - 44.73, Environmental Health - 36.81, Ecosystem Vitality - 50.01.
 Furthermore we were said to be one of the countries with the fastest rate of environmental decline.
 That is in spite of our excellent environmental legislation which clearly is useless if its not upheld.

-The Eden to Addo Initiative website contains a wealth of information about their projects, programmes and exciting events that the public can participate in - see the link below!
+The Eden to Addo Initiative website contains a wealth of information about their projects, programs and exciting events that the public can participate in - see the link below!

 The Eden to Addo Initiative is based on a dream of re-establishing ancient elephant migratory paths to connect the Western and Eastern Cape of South Africa for the benefit of other wildlife as well and to restore the ecological balance of the region.